10 Free Summer Programs for High School Students in Los Angeles (LA)

 Eligibility: Students currently enrolled in high school and not graduating this spring can apply.

-Application Deadline: April 14, 2024; TBA for 2025
+Application Deadline: April 14

-The Math ExpLR program at UC Irvine's NSF-Simons Center for Multiscale Cell Fate Research is a six-week mathematical biology program.
+The Math ExpLR program at UC Irvine's NSF-Simons Center for Multiscale Cell Fate Research is a six-week program.
 It pairs students with UC Irvine undergraduates to collaborate on computational biology research projects alongside a principal investigator.
-Most activities will be held in person.
-In the first two weeks, you will learn about research, mathematical modeling, LaTeX, and Matlab programming, and begin your mid-term report.
-The next weeks involve group work on mid-course reports and presentations.
-During the final two weeks, you will concentrate on your final papers, attend the Math ExpLR reunion, and complete a post-program survey.
+In the first two weeks, you will learn about research, mathematical modeling, LaTeX, and Matlab programming and begin your mid-term report.
+During the final two weeks, you will concentrate on your final papers and attend the Math ExpLR reunion.
+The program offers a deep dive into computational biology and university-level instruction.
+Example project topics include the Stochastic Models of Epigenetic Stability, Biophysics of the Primary Cilium in Skin and Neurological Disease, and From Random Walk to Cancer Research.

 Location: Los Angeles, CA